-B. Sexual Harassment Under Title VII and the New Hampshire Law Against Discrimination
+B. Sexual Harassment Under the New Hampshire Law Against Discrimination

-Sexual harassment is defined differently under Title VII and New Hampshire's discrimination law and regulations.
+Sexual harassment is defined differently under New Hampshire's discrimination law and regulations.
 These laws define sexual harassment as: unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature constitutes sexual harassment when:

-- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for decisions regarding employment affecting such individual; or - 3.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance, or creating an intimidating, hostile, or offensive environment.
+- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's educational benefits or employment; - Submission to or rejection of such conduct by an individual is used as the basis for decisions regarding educational benefits or employment affecting such individual; or - 3.
+Such conduct has the purpose or effect of unreasonably interfering with a student's academic performance or an individual's work performance, or creating an intimidating, hostile, or offensive environment.